Calibration Tools¶

 Running Systematics¶

-While when using FuncADL and ServiceX with xAOD full systematics can be run how FuncADL is currently setup only one systematic can be returned from a query.
-If the analysis requires many at once, FuncADL may not be the correct tool.
+FuncADL with ServiceX and xAOD can run full systematics, but the current setup returns only one systematic from a query.
+If the analysis requires many systematics at once, FuncADL may not be the correct tool.

-To change the systematic being selected by FuncADL to be returned the calib_tools.query_sys_error() function can be used.
-This function works similarly to .query_update() meaning a query is passed in and the modified one is returned.
+To change the systematic that FuncADL returns, use the calib_tools.query_sys_error() function.
+This function works similarly to query_update(): a query is passed in and the modified query is returned.
 Building a query to return jets with the JET_Pileup_PtTerm__1up systematic looks like this:

 jets_per_event = (func_adl.calib_tools.query_sys_error(query, "JET_Pileup_PtTerm__1up")